 Chocolate Marble Bread with Ganache

-This chocolaty loaf calls to mind pound cake, but it's lighter and somewhat more textured.
+This chocolaty loaf is a bit lighter than pound cake.
 It's great with a glass of milk, but the swirls and ganache make it fancy enough to offer with dessert wine.

 - 8 ounces (2 sticks) unsalted butter, softened, plus more for pan

 - 1 1/4 cups all-purpose flour, plus more for dusting

 - 8 ounces semisweet chocolate, coarsely chopped

 - 2/3 cup plus 2 tablespoons sugar

 - 4 large eggs

 Preheat oven to 350 degrees.
 Butter an 8 1/2-by-4-by-2 1/2-inch loaf pan; dust with flour, tapping out excess.
 Sift flour, salt, and baking powder into a medium bowl.

 Melt 5 ounces chocolate in a heatproof bowl set over a pan of simmering water, stirring occasionally until smooth.